sherar/tink-link-api-connect/README.md

 # TinkLink connect

-This is a python example that demonstrates how to connect to Tink API to fetch users' account and transaction data.
+This is a python example that demonstrates how to connect to Tink API to fetch users transaction data.

 ## Installation